-- Translators need recognize the different kinds of hypothetical situations in the Bible. - Translators need to know their own language's ways of talking about different kinds of hypothetical situations.
+- Translators need to recognize the different kinds of hypothetical situations in the Bible and understand that they are unreal. - Translators need to know their own language's ways of talking about different kinds of hypothetical situations.

-1. Hypothetical situation in the past
+Hypothetical situations in the past

 "Woe to you, Chorazin!
 Woe to you, Bethsaida!
 If the mighty deeds had been done in Tyre and Sidon which were done in you, they would have repented long ago in sackcloth and ashes."
-(Matthew 11:21 ULB)
+(Matthew 11:21 ULT)

 Here in Matthew 11:21 Jesus said that if the people living in the ancient cities of Tyre and Sidon had been able to see the miracles that he performed, they would have repented long ago.
-He said this to rebuke the people of Chorazin and Bethsaida who had seen his miracles yet did not repent.
-The people of Tyre and Sidon did not actually see his miracles and repent.
+The people of Tyre and Sidon did not actually see his miracles and they did not repent.
+He said this to rebuke the people of Chorazin and Bethsaida who had seen his miracles and yet did not repent.